Session 42 Breadcrumbs

 996, Inceptum 12th

 While saying their morning prayers, Firien greets Stoutmann and learns that Terrence has been spending much of his time in his quarters.
 Firien knocks on Terry’s door.
-Despite the crew’s high morale, the young cleric is obviously distressed by the claustrophobic conditions on board the Verity.
+Despite the crew’s high morale, the young cleric is obviously distressed by the claustrophobic conditions aboard the Verity.
 He also admits to feeling inadequate compared to Firien, as they are the same age.
 Though they speak with a firm tone, Firien’s logical reasoning brings comfort to their long-time friend.
 Meanwhile, the Six of Steel debate the spiritual and intellectual benefits of completing jigsaw puzzles.

 996, Inceptum 13th